SAP/ui5-tooling/docs/pages/Configuration.md

 If your project's sources are located in different directories, you need to configure the path mapping accordingly.
 Depending on the type of project, there are several different path mappings available.

-Note that all configured paths must be written in POSIX (i.e. using only forward slashes `/`) and relative to the project's root directory.
+Note that all configured paths must be written in POSIX (i.e. using only forward slashes `/` as path segment separators) and relative to the project's root directory.

 #### Available Path Mappings